Missing Las Vegas man died alone because hospital gave him fake name instead of 'John Doe,' sister says

-Clifford Allen, 60, died on July 27 at MountainView Hospital, the Clark County coroner’s office confirmed to the 8 News Now Investigators.
+Clifford Allen, 60, died on July 27 at MountainView Hospital, the Clark County coroner’s office confirmed to Nexstar’s KLAS.

-“I could have been there to hold his hand,” Allen’s sister, Lavonne Brubeck, said.
+“I could have been there to hold his hand,” Allen’s sister, Lavonne Brubeck, told KLAS.
 “I could have called him by his name.”

 Allen and Brubeck lived together in the northwest valley.
 She said he became her best friend and companion after her husband’s death more than 10 years ago.